emanuelemassaro/LST_exposure/README.md

 This repository contains the codes and the data used for producing the results of the paper.
 The codes are in form of of jupyter notebooks.

-For each city we collected information of land surface properties from the [Google Eart Engine](https://earthengine.google.com/) and the population from the [EU JRC Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/).
+For each city we collected information of land surface properties from the [Google Earth Engine](https://earthengine.google.com/) and the population from the [EU JRC Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/).

 In this repository we can find python notebooks and python scripts to run the main analysis for our results and the response to the reviwers.